parminderBadhan/Design-of-a-Simple-General-Purpose-Processor/README.md

 This is the block diagram of the CPU we are designing.
 <img width="581" height="371" alt="image" src="https://github.com/user-attachments/assets/ccf3a1e7-f9a0-48a9-87f5-3549356de5ff" />

+The VHD file custom designed for the decoder:
+Developed a 4-to-16 line decoder in VHDL with an enable input for use in a custom CPU design.
+The decoder activates one of 16 output lines based on a 4-bit input when enabled, using a one-hot encoding scheme.
+It was integrated into the control unit to generate operation codes for the ALU based on FSM output.
 <img width="608" height="742" alt="image" src="https://github.com/user-attachments/assets/ba447c88-1110-4699-b98c-0f7a002a35b7" />

+Block Schematic of Final Processor:
 <img width="800" height="393" alt="image" src="https://github.com/user-attachments/assets/d82b08c9-1af0-46e1-a2c5-34ecbb270e95" />

 In the process of this very intuative digital systems project I uncovered and learned a ton of useful skills: